A sample of the decades of DIO & DR vindications that have

 [b] ever more enlivened by dramatic comebacks.

-Seven-game Series frequency jumped from 25% to 50%.
+Seven-game Series' frequency, previously 25%, jumped to 50%.
 Comebacks from

 0-2 deficit (which had never previously happened in a best-of-7 Series)

-became so common that it was actually an advantage to be so handicapped:
+became so common that it actually became an advantage to be so handicapped!

 all in seven games.